observIQ/bindplane-agent/README.md

 For more information on configuration see the [Configuration section](#configuration).

-### Manage BindPlane Agent with BindPlane Telemetry Pipeline via OpAMP
+### Manage BDOT Collector with BindPlane Telemetry Pipeline via OpAMP

 Improving developer experience with OpenTelemetry is observIQ's primary focus.
 We're building BindPlane Telemetry Pipeline to help deploy and manage OpenTelemetry Collectors at scale, but retain core OpenTelemetry Standards for terminology and configuration, with the added benefit of enabling remote management with OpAMP.

-The BindPlane Agent can be configured as an OpenTelemetry Collector that is managed by the BindPlane Telemetry Pipeline via OpAMP.
+The BDOT Collector can be configured as an OpenTelemetry Collector that is managed by the BindPlane Telemetry Pipeline via OpAMP.
 BindPlane is designed to be OpenTelemetry-first, with OpenTelemetry as its core framework.
 By providing a centralized management plane, it simplifies the development, implementation, management, and configuration of OpenTelemetry.

-For more information on managing agents via OpAMP see the [Connecting to BindPlane Telemetry Pipeline with OpAMP section](#connecting-to-bindplane-telemetry-pipeline-with-opamp).
+For more information on managing collectors via OpAMP see the [Connecting to BindPlane Telemetry Pipeline with OpAMP section](#connecting-to-bindplane-telemetry-pipeline-with-opamp).

 ## Configuration

-The BindPlane Agent uses OpenTelemetry Collector configuration.
+The BDOT Collector uses OpenTelemetry Collector configuration.

 For sample configs, see the [config](/config/) directory.
 For general configuration help, see the [OpenTelemetry docs](https://opentelemetry.io/docs/collector/configuration/).

 For configuration options of a specific component, take a look at the README found in their respective module roots.
 For a list of currently supported components see [Included Components](#included-components).

-For a list of possible command line arguments to use with the agent, run the agent with the `--help` argument.
+For a list of possible command line arguments to use with the BDOT Collector, run the collector with the `--help` argument.

 ### Included Components